On generic nefness of tangent sheaves: An orbifold version of generic nefness

 \section{An orbifold version of generic nefness}

 In this section, we will prove Theorem \ref{thm-main-orbifold}.
-We would like to refer to \cite[Section 5]{CP15} for detailed notions of orbifolds.
-Let $(X,D)$ be a projective $\mathbb{Q}$-factorial log canonical pair of dimension $n$.
-Let $\pi:Z\to X$ be a Kawamata finite cover adapted to $(X,D)$.
+We refer to \cite[Section 1]{CP15a} for detailed notion of orbifolds.
+Let $(X,D)$ be a projective $\mathbb{Q}$-factorial log canonical pair of dimension $n$, where $D$ is an effective $\mathbb{Q}$-divisor.
+Let $\pi \colon Z\to X$ be a Kawamata finite cover adapted to $(X,D)$.
 Let $H_1,...,H_{n-1}$ be ample divisors in $X$.
 Then the orbifold cotangent sheaf $\Omega^1(X,D)$ (respectively the orbifold tangent sheaf $T(X,D)$) is said to be $\pi$-generically semipositive with respect to $H_1,...,H_{n-1}$ if for any non-zero torsion-free quotient $Q$ of $\pi^*\Omega^1(X,D)$ (respectively of $\pi^*T(X,D)$), we have

 We say that $\Omega^1(X,D)$ (respectively $T(X,D)$) is $\pi$-generically nef if it is $\pi$-generically semipositive with respect to any ample divisors $H_1,...,H_{n-1}$ in $X$.
-In particular, we note that if $D$ is an integral divisor and if $\pi$ is the identity map, then $\pi$-generic nefness is the same as generic nefness by Mehta-Ramanathan theorem (see \cite[Theorem 6.1]{MR82}).
+In particular, if $D$ is an integral divisor and if $\pi$ is the identity map, then $\pi$-generic nefness is the same as generic nefness by Mehta-Ramanathan theorem.

-In order to prove Theorem \ref{thm-main-orbifold}, we will need the following version of \cite[Theorem 1.4]{CP15} for singular spaces.
+In order to prove Theorem \ref{thm-main-orbifold}, we will need the following version of \cite[Theorem 1.4]{CP19} for singular spaces.